-The Company entered into a commercial supply agreement with Regeneron to provide both clinical supply and commercial product (see Note 10).
-The Company entered into agreements with several CMOs to provide the Company with preclinical and clinical trial materials.
-As of March 31, 2023, the Company had committed to minimum payments under these agreements totaling \$11,743 all of which are due within one year.
+The Company entered into supply agreements with Regeneron to provide both clinical supply and commercial product (see Note 11).
+In May 2023, the Company signed a letter of intent with a contract development and manufacturing organization (a "CDMO") related to its technology transfer of the manufacturing process for ARCALYST drug substance.
+The Company has additionally entered into agreements with several CDMOs to provide the Company with preclinical and clinical trial materials for its non-ARCALYST assets.
+As of June 30, 2023, the Company had committed to minimum payments under all of these agreements totaling \$139,417, of which \$62,496 is due within one year.